hazrmard/goinit/README.md

 Dynamic workspaces for Go

-This repository contains a set of scripts which, when invoked, append the current directory or the directory of the invoked script to the beginning of `GOPATH` and `PATH` environment variables.
+This repository contains a set of scripts which, when invoked, append the current directory or the directory of the invoked script to the beginning of `GOPATH` and end of `PATH` environment variables.

 ##Powershell
 If you use powershell as your console, you'll need first to enable scripts.
 Open powershell as administrator and: